DAYTON, Ohio (WDTN) – Dayton officials are moving forward with plans to install technology in the city that can hear gunshots and alert police.

 The ShotSpotter microphones are expected to be installed within three to six months, Henderson said.

-Although the technology will help detect the sound of gunfire, police still urge people to call for help if they hear gunshots, Henderson said.Grab the FREE WDTN News App for iPhone or Android.
+Although the technology will help detect the sound of gunfire, police still urge people to call for help if they hear gunshots, Henderson said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.